MLA In Text Citation & Parenthetical Guide

 “Based on our analysis of available data provided by selected states’ departments of corrections, the most common crimes committed by inmates with serious mental illness varied from state to state” (US Govt.
 Accountability Office 14).

-Here is how the same corporate author name would look in an MLA in-text citation example:
+Here is how the same corporate author name would look in a narrative MLA in-text citation example:

 The United States Government Accountability Office states that “Based on our analysis of available data provided by selected states’ departments of corrections, the most common crimes committed by inmates with serious mental illness varied from state to state” (14).

-Remember, in-text citations MLA should not have abbreviations, other types of references can.
+Remember, narrative in-text citations MLA should not have abbreviations, other types of references can.

 Looking for more information on abbreviations?
 Check out our page on MLA format.